Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-Grill all year round and make this delicious crudité platter with grilled vegetables that is perfect to serve to your friends and family.
+Grill all year round and make this delicious crudité platter with grilled vegetables that are perfect to serve to your friends and family.

 There’s no denying it, I grill all year round just like with my chicken wings recipe.
 As you can see from the pictures, we got 8” of snow.
 To that end, I say SO WHAT!

 When I want a smoky delicious grilled flavor, make sure I get it, because this crudité platter is going to be that much better.
 Since winter is in full effect, I made sure to use vegetables to take advantage of what’s in season!